tharveyster/ToddHarveyPortfolio/README.md

 # ToddHarveyPortfolio

 ## Description
 In this project, I created a portfolio to display my completed web development projects.
+This was built using HTML and CSS.

 The navigation links in the header scroll the page to the appropriate sections.